 I’ve been diagnosed with blepharitis which contributes to my dry eyes.
-My specialist recommended the Optase tea tree oil lid wipes along with another product.
+The doctor recommended to cleanse my eyelids with Optase Tea Tree Oil lid wipes along with another product.
 My three month reevaluation showed great improvement.
-Wipes are very easy to use, and are non irritating.
+The wipes are very easy to use, and are non irritating.

 Tom Rodgers, 62, California